Brain Experts Convene in Cape Town to Discuss Emerging Research and Local Applications of Brain Science and Dementia Risk Reduction

 “As the first AAIC Satellite Symposium to be held in Africa, it goes beyond sharing new research.
 It represents an important step and a commitment to understanding Africa's unique health challenges, to reducing disparities and stigma, and to advancing values-based brain health leadership in the region,” added Naledi, who is also Co-Chair of the Symposium’s Scientific Program Committee and a member of the GBHI Governing Board.

-The AAIC Satellite Symposium will host discussions on regional challenges such as stigma, detection, diagnosis and caregiving, as well as developments in clinical research, the role of care and non-pharmacological interventions in Alzheimer’s and other dementias, epidemiology, advances in biomarkers and emerging areas of investigation.
+The AAIC Satellite Symposium hosted discussions on regional challenges such as stigma, detection, diagnosis and caregiving, as well as developments in clinical research, the role of care and non-pharmacological interventions in Alzheimer’s and other dementias, epidemiology, advances in biomarkers and emerging areas of investigation.

-In addition to a plenary session on the landscape of Alzheimer’s and dementia research in Africa, the two-day Symposium will include abstract presentations, panel sessions and Lightning Presentations featuring leading international researchers on:
+In addition to a plenary session on the landscape of Alzheimer’s and dementia research in Africa, the two-day Symposium included abstract presentations, panel sessions and lightning presentations featuring leading international researchers on:

 • National dementia plans and culturally relevant approaches to care.